sgLancelot/terraform-remote-backend-on-aws/README.md

 - Terraform state storage on Amazon S3 Bucket
 - State locking with AWS DynamoDB Table

-Remote backends stores your Terraform state remotely, in this case, in an AWS S3 Bucket.

 Prerequisites
 -------------
 Terraform must be installed before usage of this Terraform script.
 For more instructions on how to do so, refer to https://learn.hashicorp.com/tutorials/terraform/install-cli.
 Ensure that you are using Terraform version 0.13.5 at least.